yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

 I'll assume you need a full restore, i. e. you've totally botched your box, and you have either restored to factory firmware, or bought a new box :)

  1. install standard OpenWrt firmware on your box, if you haven't already.
 Set up a password so you can use scp:
  {{{
 telnet 192.168.1.1
 passwd
 }}}

-2. Transfer the files
+ 1. Transfer the files
  {{{
 scp wrt-linux.trx wrt-nvram.bin root@192.168.1.1:/tmp
 }}}

-3. On the OpenWrt box, don't forget to put jffs2 in ro mode if your're writing the whole kernel+squashfs+jffs2 image.
+ 1. On the OpenWrt box, don't forget to put jffs2 in read-only mode if you're writing the whole {{{kernel+squashfs+jffs2}}} image.
  {{{
 dd if=/tmp/wrt-nvram.bin of=/dev/mtdblock/3
 mount -o remount,ro /dev/mtdblock/4 /jffs
 mtd -r write /tmp/wrt-linux.trx linux
 }}}
  The second command will take a minute or so to flash the rest and then reboot.

 [[Anchor(file)]]
 == File method ==
-Of course you can use a shell script and the well known tar to backup your files and some system informations too.
-In the example below i installed the package wput, to upload the backup to my main FTP server.
+Of course you can use a shell script and the well known {{{tar}}} to backup your files and some system informations too.
+In the example below I installed the package {{{wput}}}, to upload the backup to my main FTP server.

 {{{
 #!/bin/sh